 The first eighteen months of Bob’s term as mayor have been interesting to say the least.
 Challenged by an educational budget crisis and the worst economic recession of our lifetime, Bob remained focused on bringing much needed change to Naugatuck.
 In a short period of time, Bob worked tirelessly to resolve the board of education deficit, make structural changes to Borough government and communicate with residents at an unprecedented level.
 Despite long days and the sad loss of our beloved greyhound Casey last December, Bob has maintained his high level of energy and perseverance toward his long-term vision for Naugatuck.
 His willingness to respectfully discuss ideas and issues in a non-partisan manner and consider different opinions has earned Bob the respect of people from all political persuasions.
 While I know Bob holds a deep commitment to his faith and his family, his love of Naugatuck and dream for a better future for this community remains a lifelong passion.

 For this reason, Bob decided to seek a second term as mayor.
 On May 2, 2011, Bob was re-elected as an unopposed candidate for mayor of the Borough.
-At the end of the school year, our family adopted another greyhound, Awesy, and is currently awaiting the blessing our our third child this December.
+At the end of the school year, our family adopted another greyhound, Awesy, and we anxiously awaited the arrival of another blessing in our lives, a third child.

 While Bob continues to deliver on his original campaign promise of “focused leadership for real change”, he knows very well that much work remains.
 His blog provides a forum to provide real time information to residents and detailed information on Bob’s position on local issues.
 You can communicate with Bob through this blog or by emailing him at email@example.com.
 We look forward to working with all of you as we continue this journey to realize the full potential of our wonderful community.